$ oc policy add-role-to-user \

 - name: <pull_secret_name>

-Create a secret for the delegated authentication server:
+Create a secret for the delegated authentication server by entering the following command:

 $ oc create secret docker-registry \